KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 4. Private gardens locations per plot
 5. A height map to further enhance the classification

-The first, fourht and fifth data inputs herefore mentioned can be created using already freely available data.
-To make this data useable, however, it will have to be prepped.
+The first, fourth and fifth data inputs herefore mentioned can be created using already freely available data.
+To make this data usable, however, it will have to be prepped.
 This will be done in the first phase of this project: the data preparation phase.
 In case data from other sources is ues, other preparations may be needed.
 Similarly, it is possible that no preparations are needed.
 The sections below will